jasonmlutz/winner/README.md

 ##### Sessions

-- `POST /api/session` - Create a new session when creating a new user or for a returning user.
+- `POST /api/session` - Create a new session when creating a new user or for a returning user
-- `GET /api/session` - Fetch the user associated with the current session.
+- `GET /api/session` - Fetch the user associated with the current session
-- `DELETE /api/session` - Delete the session, resetting the relevant tokens and facilitating user logout.
+- `DELETE /api/session` - Delete the session, resetting the relevant tokens and facilitating user logout